Elon Musk says Twitter will re-launch its verification program next week

 But he has yet to explain how the manual verification will work, or whether it might delay the verification process, especially given that more than half of Twitter's 7,500 employees have either resigned or were fired since Musk purchased the company about a month ago.

+Verification practices for social media platforms require a "robust, nimble and large team to well at scale," says Rachel Tobac, the CEO of the Cyber Security firm SocialProof Security.

+"With a reduced workforce, it remains to be seen if it will be possible to prevent fraud, impersonation and scams with their new identity verification methodology," she wrote in an email to NPR.
+"Scammers will quickly determine how they can overwhelm or manipulate the identity verification system to get 'authenticated' as an entity that they are not."

-"Deliberate impersonation/deception will result in account suspension," he tweeted Friday about the new plan.
+"Deliberate impersonation/deception will result in account suspension," Musk tweeted Friday about the new plan.
 "We shall see how it goes."

 He also wrote that "individuals can have [a] secondary tiny logo showing they belong to an org if verified as such by that org," promising more details next week.